Empirical Bayes When Estimation Precision Predicts Parameters: Proof outline for

 To do so, we adapt the argument in \citet{soloff2021multivariate} and \citet {jiang2020general}.
-To introduce this argument, recall that $\psi_i$ denotes the log-likelihood in \cref{as:npmle} and define as the log-likelihood suboptimality of $G$ against the true distribution $G_0$, evaluated on the unobserved transformed data $Z_i, \nu_i$.
-For generic $G$ and $\nu > 0$, define to be the marginal density of some mixed Gaussian deviate $Z \sim \Norm(0,\nu^2) \star G$.
-As a shorthand, we write $f_{i, G} = f_{G, \nu_i}(Z_i)$ and $f'_{i,G} = f_{G, \nu_i}' (Z_i)$.
+To introduce this argument, recall that $\psi_i$ denotes the log-likelihood in \cref{as:npmle} and define as the log-likelihood suboptimality of $G$ against the true distribution $G_0$, evaluated on $Z_i, \nu_i$, which depend on the true conditional moments $\eta_0$.
+For generic $G$ and $\nu > 0$, define as the density of some mixed Gaussian variable $Z \sim \Norm(0,\nu^2) \star G$.
 Let the average squared Hellinger distance be